stared/jekyll-blog-pre-2022/_posts/2020/2020-03-02-types-tests-typescript.markdown

   date: 2020-03-02 11:16 +0100
 ---

-*On TypeScript, ESlint, jest, TSDoc, Travis-CI, and VSCode (with inspiration from Zen of Python)*
+*On TypeScript, ESlint, jest, TSDoc, Travis-CI, and VSCode (with inspirations from the Zen of Python)*

 It is fun to write fast without constraints, and run code in a flash.
 That is why I fell in love with Python and the Jupyter Notebook environment, a great tool for prototyping and interacting with data.
 However, interactive notebooks fall short when you want to write bigger, maintainable code.
 See the [What’s wrong with computational notebooks?](http://web.eecs.utk.edu/~azh/blog/notebookpainpoints.html) survey: